HMS Peruvian (1808): War of 1812

-On 6 May the William, of Wilmington, Holman, master, arrived at Antigua as a prize to Peruvian.
+On 6 May, William, of Wilmington, Holman, master, arrived at Antigua as a prize to Peruvian.
 On 8 November, Peruvian was at St Thomas with Marlborough, Venus, and Espiegle to gather a convoy of some 40 merchant to convoy back to Britain.

 In August 1814, Peruvian took part in an expedition up the Penobscot River in Maine.
 She joined Sylph, Dragon, Endymion, Bacchante, as well as some transports.
 Bulwark, Tenedos, Rifleman, and Pictou also joined.
-On the evening of 31 August, Sylph, Peruvian, and the transport Harmony, accompanied by a boat from Dragon, embarked marines, foot soldiers and a detachment from the Royal Artillery, to move up the Penobscot under the command of Captain Robert Barrie of Dragon.
-The objective was the American frigate Adams, of twenty-six 18 pounders, which had taken refuge some 27 miles up stream at Hampden, Maine.
+On the evening of 31 August, Sylph, Peruvian, and the transport Harmony, accompanied by a boat from Dragon, embarked marines, foot soldiers, and a detachment from the Royal Artillery, to move up the Penobscot under the command of Captain Robert Barrie of Dragon.
+The objective was the American frigate Adams, of twenty-six 18 pounders, that had taken refuge some 27 miles up stream at Hampden, Maine.
 Here Adams had landed her guns and fortified a position on the bank with fifteen 18-pounders commanding the river.
-Moving up the river took two days, but eventually, after the Battle of Hampden, the British were able to capture the American defenders at Bangor, though not until after the Americans had burnt the Adams.
+Moving up the river took two days, but eventually, after the Battle of Hampden, the British were able to capture the American defenders at Bangor, though not until after the Americans had burnt Adams.
 The British also captured 11 other ships and destroyed six.
 The British lost only one man killed, a sailor from Dragon, and had several soldiers wounded.

-In October 1814 Commander James Kearney White took over command.
-On 22 December Peruvian detained the Spanish vessel Dolores, which was condemned as a "droit of Admiralty".
+In October 1814, Commander James Kearney White took over command.
+On 22 December, Peruvian detained the Spanish vessel Dolores, which was condemned as a "droit of Admiralty".

-Around 21 January 1815 Peruvian sent into Bermuda the Rufus, King, master, which had been sailing from Charleston to Bordeaux.
-On 8 April Peruvian left Bermuda for home.
+Around 21 January 1815, Peruvian sent into Bermuda Rufus, King, master, which had been sailing from Charleston to Bordeaux.
+On 8 April, Peruvian left Bermuda for home.